AndersenLab/NemaScan/README.md

 * `pr_traitname.tsv` - Processed phenotype file for each trait.
 This is the file that goes into the mapping

 ### Genotype_Matrix folder
-* `Genotype_Matrix.tsv` - pruned LD-pruned genotype matrix used for GWAS and construction of kinship matrix
+* `Genotype_Matrix.tsv` - LD-pruned genotype matrix used for GWAS and construction of kinship matrix
 * `total_independent_tests.txt` - number of independent tests determined through spectral decomposition of the genotype matrix

 ### Mapping folder

 #### Raw
 * `traitname_lmm-exact_inbred.fastGWA` - Raw mapping results from GCTA's fastGWA program using an inbred kinship matrix
-* `traitname_lmm-exact.loco.mlma` - Raw mapping results from GCTA's mlma program using a kinship matrix constructed from all chromosomes except for the chromosome containing each tested variant.
+* `traitname_lmm-exact.loco.mlma` - Raw mapping results from GCTA's mlma program using a kinship matrix constructed from all chromosomes except for the chromosome containing each tested variant

 #### Processed
 * `traitname_LMM_EXACT_INBRED_mapping.tsv` - Processed mapping results from lmm-exact_inbred raw mappings.
 Contains additional information nested such as 1) rough intervals (see parameters for calculation) and estimates of the variance explained by the detected QTL 2) phenotype information and genotype status for each strain at the detected QTL.